Solly Sachs: Trade Unionism

-His control of the GWU would bring him into conflict with the Afrikaner nationalist elite during the preparations for the 1938 Great Trek Centenary when Afrikaans female garment union workers wished to take part when this elite attempted to discourage their participation.
+His control of the GWU would bring him into conflict with the Afrikaner nationalist elite during the preparations for the 1938 Great Trek Centenary when Afrikaner female garment union workers wished to take part when this elite attempted to discourage their participation.
 They were regarded by the Afrikaner elite as poor and passive victims of Jewish communism unable to stand-up for themselves which was going to destroy the Afrikaner people.
 They would later be accepted to join the Trek celebrations if they participated as members of the volk (the people) and not as members of the GWU.

 Sachs help form a fund for unemployed clothing workers who had been excluded from the Unemployment Insurance Fees (UIF) enacted in 1939, their inclusion would only occur later in 1946.
 In 1946, Sachs joined the South African Labour Party and by 1952 he had become their national treasurer.
 During the 1948 South African elections, which the National Party later won, the Nationalists would use Solly Sachs influence in the GWU as an example of the threat of communism in South Africa.

 In May 1952, the Apartheid governments Minister of Justice, C.R.
 Swart served two notices on Sachs in relation to the Suppression of Communism Act 1950.
 He was ordered to resign from the GWU in 30 days and banned from various organisations and secondly he was restricted to the Transvaal and from attending meetings.
 Later that same month he was arrested after attending a protest meeting by the GWU in Johannesburg which was broken up by the police.
 After leaving court he attended another protest a few days later and was again arrested and bailed, later sentenced in July to two offences of six months hard labour suspended for two years.
 Sachs had not been a member of the CPSA for many years when he and many others had been purged from the party in the 1930s.